04 Health policy

 ongoing medication.
 This is the responsibility of the setting manager and key person.
 Other medical or social care personnel may be involved in the risk assessment.

-- Parents contribute to risk assessment.
-They are shown
+- Parents/carers contribute to risk assessment.
+They are

-around the setting, understand routines and activities and discuss any risk factor for their child.
+shown around the setting, understand routines and activities, and discuss any risk factor for their child.

 - For some medical conditions, key staff will require

 basic training to understand it and know how medication is administered.
-Training needs is part of the risk assessment.
+Training needs are part of the risk assessment.

 - Risk assessment includes any activity that may give